ChrisDiVincenzo/Thesis/Installation.md

 **IDEAS**
 - Nonfunctional Computer with exposed back playing video on pedastal
-- Text Vinyl on walls
+- Text Vinyl on walls, which text, education is my drug?
 - Poster?
 - wall of projections (idk how?)
+ - use other videos as well?
 - what is the aesthetic?